How to Wash Silk Clothing at Home

-People tend to believe that delicates like silk and cashmere need to be shipped off to the dry cleaners.
-But you can care for your sensuous silky items at home, just as you can with your delicate wool.
-David Whitehurst, owner of award-winning Champion Cleaners in Birmingham, Alabama, gives us tips to keep these elegant staples looking their best with a little TLC at home.
-For more fabric advice, check out his blog.
+People tend to believe that delicates like silk and cashmere need to be shipped off to the dry cleaners, but you can actually care for your sensuous silky items at home, just as you can with your delicate wool items.
+David Whitehurst, owner of award-winning Champion Cleaners in Birmingham, Alabama, gives us tips to keep these elegant staples looking their best with a little at-home TLC.

 Never wring your silk items-and never toss them in the dryer, warns Whitehurst.
 To remove excess water, place the wet garment on a white cotton towel.
 Fold the towel over and gently blot.
 Then, using a padded hanger, hang the blouse or dress over the bathtub to drip dry.
 The drying process shouldn't take more than an hour.
 Warning: Don't hang sink items in the sun-this accelerates fading.

 With silk, skip spot treating and instead wash the entire garment.
 DIY a mild stain-zapping solution: Mix two cups of lukewarm water with two tablespoons of lemon juice or white vinegar.
 "This recipe is especially good for deodorant and perspiration stains," says Whitehurst.
-Test for colorfastness.
+As always, test for colorfastness before cleaning.
 Once you're in the clear, fill a clean spray bottle with your mix and spray on the stain.
 Use a sponge or double the fabric and gently work the mixture into the area.
 "The key is to be gentle, rubbing can damage the fibers," he says.
 After treating the spot, follow the washing directions from above.

 While steaming can be little tricky, Whitehurst prefers it to ironing silk.
-You'll also want to ensure your steamer is made for delicate fabrics, like the Rowenta Ultrasteam Garment brush.
+You'll also want to ensure your steamer is made for delicate fabrics.
 If you must press, turn your garment (it should always be slightly damp) inside out and choose a low setting.
 Use your steamer on a dry garment, being careful to not let the temperature get too hot.
 If the steamer drips and leaves a water stain, dunk the item in cool water and allow it to dry.
 The spot should disappear.

 Always point out stains when you drop your silk clothing off at the cleaners, says Whitehurst.
 Let them know about any home solutions you've tried, because that could affect the outcome.
 If you've had a problem with colorfastness, give them a heads up about that, too.